hadronjs/hadron/README.md

 Hadron is currently in **experimental** stage, things may change rapidly and although reasonable efforts will be made to not break compatibility, no easy migration might be provided between releases at this very early stage.

-That said, early adopters/testers are more than welcome :).
+That said, we will try to keep everybody happy, so early adopters/testers are more than welcome :).
 # Screenshots

 ![Hadron homepage](https://raw.github.com/hadronjs/resources/master/hadron_screenshot1.jpeg)